 System Operating Margin (also referred to as Fade Margin) is defined as the difference between the received signal level (in dBm) and the receiver sensitivity (in dBm) needed for error free reception.
 For example, if the received signal level is -71 dBm and the receiver sensitivity is -83dBm (typical for a 11Mbps WLAN), then the SOM is:

-This should work if there is not bad interference.
-YDI recommends 10 dB SOM or more.
+This example should work if there is not a lot of interference.
+It is typically recommended to have 10 dB SOM or more.
 20 dB is excellent.

 Note: If your Wireless Internet Point of Presence (WiPOP) is amplified and your customer’s WLAN card or AP is not, then the SOM needs to be calculated from the remote site back to the WiPOP This is because the remote site has the weakest TX signal in the system.